 • the system would have a reliable working life span of at least 25 years

-The result: The On-Sun South African Solar Water Heater!
+The result: The On-Sun South African Solar Geyser!

-Today the On-Sun is the only freeze-tolerant, flat plate, direct system (no anti-freeze, pumps or valves) solar water heater made in South Africa!
+Today the On-Sun is the only freeze-tolerant, flat plate, direct system (no anti-freeze, pumps or valves) solar geyser made in South Africa!

 What are the Advantages of the On-Sun system?

 • Direct, freeze resistant On-Sun system is very efficient and reliable

 • Fully compliant with all SABS tests required by Eskom during its solar water heater campaign

 • On-Sun copper tank and piping has a virtually unlimited lifespan

 • On-Sun has no pumps or valves to cause problems